 Tennis games have been around for as long as consoles have.
 Here’s our list of the best of them

-Thanks to videogames, however, you can today take out your tennis-based frustrations on anything from a rectangular white racket through to an uncanny valley representation of a famous tennis superstar.
+Anyone for tennis?
+OK, so we might not all be great at racquet sports, but thanks to video games you can take out your tennis-based frustrations on anything from a rectangular white racket through to an uncanny valley representation of a famous tennis superstar.

-Having trawled through the entire history of tennis videogames, here are Stuff’s 10 superstars that would make any true tennis fan grunt with delight.
+Having trawled through the entire history of tennis video games, here are Stuff’s 10 best tennis games that would make any true tennis fan grunt with delight.

 1) Tennis for Two (1958, Donner Model 30 analog computer)

 Proving videogames will show up wherever they possibly can, American physicist William Higinbotham subverted a machine designed for calculating ballistic missile trajectories, using its oscilloscope to display the path of a ball and a side-on tennis court (i.e. two lines).
 A pair of controllers enabled players to time hits and adjust return angles.

 At a lab visitor’s day, the game wowed, leaving other exhibits languishing in their inability to provide a basic abstraction of sport.
 A year later, Higinbotham upgraded the display (from five to 17 inches!), and added varying serve strengths and gravity effects, foreshadowing the games industry’s penchant for incremental upgrades and sequels.

 2) Pong (1972, arcade)